THE HOLY ROSARY

 (For optimal viewing, click twice on the painting)

-A beautiful intertwining of the Holy Rosary and the Chaplet of the Divine Mercy
+A beautiful method of praying the Holy Rosary throughout the day

 Anyway, when prayed well, the Holy Rosary is such a magnificently beautiful prayer.
 But for a long, long time — in fact, for decades — I rarely prayed it at all.
 I honestly didn’t know how to do it well, and so my prayer was extremely dry.
 Perhaps St. Ignatius of Loyola would describe this as an example of desolation in prayer.